 Static providers hand you a CSV and wish you luck.
 The data was accurate... three months ago.
 Maybe.
 Professional associations have great data but won't let you use it for marketing.
 LinkedIn research works if you need five contacts and have all afternoon.
 None of these scale.

 Live scraping flips the model.
-Instead of buying yesterday's data, you pull today's data — filtered by specialty, location, facility type, and more.
+Instead of buying yesterday's data, you pull today's — filtered by specialty, location, facility type, and more.
 If you want to buy email lists that don't decay in your CRM, that's the difference that matters.
+The mechanics are dead simple, too — same idea as pulling any contact from a map listing, which we break down in our guide on how to find emails on Google Maps.

 What a Quality Nurse Email List Should Include